release-engineering/exodus-rsync/README.md

 in the middle of publishing.
 None of the published content becomes visible from the CDN until the "commit" operation occurs, which exposes all content at once.

+More complex scenarios are possible when specifying a custom commit mode via the `gwcommit` config file option or the `--exodus-commit` argument.
-See [the exodus-gw documentation](https://release-engineering.github.io/exodus-gw/api.html#section/Atomicity) for more information on the atomicity guarantees when publishing with exodus-rsync and exodus-gw.
+See [the exodus-gw documentation](https://release-engineering.github.io/exodus-gw/api.html#section/Atomicity) for more information on the supported commit modes and the atomicity guarantees when publishing with exodus-rsync and exodus-gw.

 ## License